 A new episode of Poker Hands is released every Monday (and sometimes Thursday) on Doug’s YouTube channel.
 If you’re looking for an advanced strategy segment that covers hands played by the world’s most famous poker players, this is the show for you.

-(If you’re wondering exactly how a top pro like Doug analyzes poker hands,
+(If you’re wondering exactly how a top pro like Doug analyzes poker hands, read this article.)

 Are there any famous hands you’d like to see Doug to cover on the show?
 Tweet your suggestions @UpswingPoker!

 Below are the first 30 episodes of Poker Hands with Doug Polk.
 Enjoy!